topched/nodeLearning/README.md

 ## TODO
-* Create new user when creating a player and link the collections
 * Create player page
 * Create teams and link players
 * Add more fields to the player model
-* Format birthdate so its more human-friendly
 * automate initially creating admin user
 * Make the connect-flash message only show for a brief period of time
 * (more to come)